martincartledge/martincartledge.io/src/content/blog/intro-to-distributed-systems.md

 #### Fault Tolerance

 One certainty of systems and technology is that they _will_ fail.
 What happens when one of your machines fails?
 Does your data corrupt and vanish into thin air?
-This is where _Fault Tolerance_ come in.
+This is where _Fault Tolerance_ comes in.

 Fault Tolerance allows you the flexibility for your systems to respond in a productive manner when a machine fails in your system.
 Continuous operation is its bread and butter. 🍞